A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Green has averaged 56 receiving yards per game over his two career matchups against the Cowboys, 6.5 more than his over/under in Sunday's game.
+- In his two matchups against the Cowboys, Green's 56 receiving yards average is 5.5 more than his over/under for Sunday's game (50.5).

-- Green, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Green has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Cowboys.

 - Note: Green's stats vs. Cowboys date back to 2016.